VladislavUstinov/Java-Concurrency-Hello-World-Life-Game/README.md

 # Java-Concurrency-Hello-World-Life-Game
 This is some exercise after reading Java Concurrency in Practice.
 I used BlockingQueue, pool of Threads, wait-notify, etc. Threads are acting together in a simplified Life Game.

-See java-doc for more details on each class.
+See java-doc for more details about classes.

 /**
  * The project is dedicated only to training in Java Concurrency.